 It is your responsibility as the owner of a guide or assistance dog to ensure that your dog complies with the importation rules of the UK and other European states.
 European and UK law requires carriers and their agents to support you as a guide or assistance dog owner with travel, but does not expect carriers and their agents to ensure that you the owner have fully complied with the importation rules of any country.

 UK Disability Rights

-On entry to the UK you have the same rights to access goods, facilities and services as UK guide or assistance dog owners with recognised partnerships.
+On entry to the UK you have the same rights to access goods, facilities and services as UK guide or assistance dog owners with partnerships.
 However, the majority of laws are based around civil law, so would be your responsibility to seek redress for non-compliance.